 Although PJM does its best to provide complete and accurate results, changes to the list of violations under consideration are possible.
 That is, flowgates may be added or removed from consideration in the proposal window.
 PJM works with Transmission Owners, Generation Owners, neighboring TOs and other affected parties to verify the quality of the analysis.
 PJM endeavors to minimize such changes and will clearly communicate any changes to the participants.

 PJM regularly updates the system model to reflect changes to the transmission system.
-Analyses are performed to verify that violations are still valid, new violations have not manifest and proposed solutions still address targeted violation.
+Analyses are performed to verify that violations continue to be valid, no new violations have appeared and proposed solutions still address the targeted violation(s).

-PJM shall determine the more efficient or cost-effective enhancements and expansion for any violation.
+PJM shall determine the more efficient or cost-effective enhancements or expansions for any violation.

 Scope of Work